Coalla

-Coalla is a town in the Coalla Department of Gnagna Province in eastern Burkina Faso.
-The town has a population of 1,092 and is the capital of Coalla Department.
+Coalla is the capital of the Coalla Department of Gnagna Province in eastern Burkina Faso.

 Geography

 Coalla is located 18 km northeast of Manni – and national road 18, 22 km southeast of Taparko, and 53 km northeast of Bogandé, the provincial capital.

 The municipality is located on the right bank of the Faga river.

 Health and education

 Coalla hosts a health and social promotion center (HSPC).